 Ch.
 5: Skills for Your Resume

-Listing skills on a resumé isn’t complicated, but it should be done with the same care as everything else in the document.
-It's important to speak to your strengths and demonstrate what you've done with those skills, because employers are looking for someone to solve their problem(s), and they want results.
+Listing skills on a resume isn’t complicated, but it should be done with the same care as everything else in the document.
+It's important to speak to your strengths and demonstrate what you've done with those skills, because employers are looking for someone to solve their problem(s), and they want results from achieving individuals.

 What is a Resume Skills Section?

-It's important to stay relevant throughout your resumé, but especially in the resumé skills section.
-It is here that many think that including filler —to make the resumé seem not so empty — is the way to go, but it is a definitely a mistake.
+It's important to stay relevant throughout your resume, but especially in the resume skills section.
+It is here that many think that including filler or fluff — to make the resume seem not so empty — is the way to go, but it is a definitely a mistake.
 Don't be afraid of white space.
 Cluttering it with irrelevant subjects will just make it more difficult for the reader to extract the information they need, making you look unprofessional in the process.

-Any skill that you can transfer to your new project is important to prospective employers.
-Transferrable skills could be anything acquired from an old job to skills obtained from hobbies, sports, volunteering, and more.
+Any skill that you can transfer to your new project or team in your career is important to prospective employers.
+Transferable skills could be anything acquired from an old job to skills obtained from hobbies, sports, volunteering, and more.

 Demonstrate what you’ve learned and speak to the skills that are relevant to the position.
 Target the skills specifically, even if it doesn't relate to the job; if it is relevant to what you will do at the job, then include it.

-For instance, let’s say you climbed K2 (the second highest mountain in the world); not only is that impressive, but it shows you have determination, drive, perseverance, are physically fit, set high goals, and reach your goals.
-Employers love those kind of qualities, even if they’re a little unrelated to the specific job at hand, because those skills are transferrable to the workplace.
+For instance, let’s say you climbed K2 (the second highest mountain in the world); not only is that impressive, but it shows you have determination, drive, perseverance, are physically fit, set high goals, and systematically work out a process to reach your goals.
+Employers love those kind of qualities, even if they’re a little unrelated to the specific job at hand, because those skills are transferable to the workplace in one capacity or another.

-These are the skills that are needed for the job you want.
+Job-specific skills are the skills that are related for the job you want.
 If you are applying for a nursing job, you need to speak to the skills and qualifications you have that apply to that specific position.
-These job-specific skills are most likely found in your most recent position, schooling, or training, and the more fine-tuned your career becomes, the more apparent they'll be.
+These job-specific skills are most likely found in your most recent position, schooling, or training.
+The more fine-tuned your career becomes, the more apparent they'll be.

 Skills for Your Resume